Lucas0356/React-Nextjs/codeigniter.md

 The controller is what will become the center of every request to your web application.
 Like any PHP class, you refer to it within your controllers as $this.

+Controllers must return a string or a Response object.

 <details>
 <summary>Ver ejemplo simple de un controller</summary>